mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

  - **Planning Estimates**: H1 Plan, H2 Plan (tentative), Backlog, Community Contract, or Bounty
  - **Exact Releases** (when known): Examples: 5.22, 5.24, 1.30, Mattermost 6.0
  - **Sequence**: Now, Next, Later
+ 5. Setting the Status:  There are 6 statuses throughout the life of a feature:
+ - **Idea**: When you have a single request or an idea for a feature it starts out in this status.
+As new customer insights come in, you will be able to attach them to this idea to validate and measure demand.
+ - **Under Consideration**: This status is used to identify features that are demand validated, but we remain undecided if we will build them (for various reasons).
+ - **Planned**: Features that we have validated and decided to build are planned.
+These features should all have a release assigned (if scheduling is unknown, assign to the release called `backlog`.
+ - **In Development**: All features actively being worked on by UX or R&D belong to this status.
+ - **Postponed**: If a feature is cut from a release, followers of the feature need to be notified.
+Currently, productboard only notifies followers when a status changes or they are explicitly mentioned.
+We have added this status to ensure followers of a feature can stay informed when features are cut.
+ - **Won't Do**: This is a status often used after the `Under Consideration` status if we decide for any reason not to build a feature that is demanded by the market.
+It's important to keep track of for future cases of demand.
+If you set a feature to this status, please be sure to provide the reason we won't do it.
+This reason should be in a format that can be shared with propspects/customers.

+### 1d - Pushing/Linking features in Jira

+We have enabled the ProductBoard Jira integration which allows us to both push features to Jira as new tickets as well as link existing Jira tickets to features.
+This is done from the detail view of a feature.
+Two very important notes regarding this integration:

+- Once linked, if you update the details (most importantly, the description) in either Jira or PB, they are synced and both will update
+- If you are linking an existing Jira ticket, be aware that your source will overwrite your destination

 #### Do’s and Don’ts